modir/using-laminas-framework-book/version2/docs/devenv.md

 The commands above download from repository and install the latest available versions of Apache HTTP Server, PHP engine and PHP extension module for Apache.

-I> The commands above may ask you for confirmation when installing a package.
+> The commands above may ask you for confirmation when installing a package.
-I> It is recommended to answer Yes (press "y" and then press Enter).
+> It is recommended to answer Yes (press "y" and then press Enter).

 **Fedora, CentOS or Red Hat Linux**